ajslater/codex/README.md

 Codex is a comic archive browser and reader.

-## Notable Features
+## <a name="Features">Features</a>

 - A web server, not a desktop or mobile app.
 - Per user bookmarking.
 Bookmarks even if you don't make an account.
-- Filter and sort on comic metadata and unread status per user.
+- Filter and sort on all comic metadata and unread status per user.
+- Browse a tree of Publisher, Imprints, Series and Volumes, or your own folder hierarchy.
 - Watches the filesystem and automatically imports new or changed comics.

-## State of Development
+## <a name="State">State of Development</a>

 Codex is in alpha test.
 It has not received widespread testing.
 [Please file bug reports on GitHub.](https://github.com/ajslater/codex/issues) It is still possible that the data model might change enough that subsequent versions might require a database reset.

-## Demonstration
+## <a name="Demo">Demonstration</a>

 You may browse a [live demo server](https://codex.sl8r.net/) on a very small VPS, with no CDN.
-Caching is likely unsufficient for heavy load at this time.
-It would probably crash if it got swarmed right now.

-## Install Codex
+## <a name="Install">Install and Run Codex</a>

-### Docker
+### Install & Run with Docker

-All dependancies bundled in the official [Docker Image](https://hub.docker.com/r/ajslater/codex).
+All dependancies are bundled in the official [Docker Image](https://hub.docker.com/r/ajslater/codex).
+Instructions for running the docker image are on the Docker Hub README.
+This is the recommended way to run Codex.

+You'll then want to read the [Administration](#Administration) section of this document.

-### Install with pip
+### Install & Run as a Native Application

+You can also run Codex as a natively installed python application with pip.

 #### Wheel Build Dependencies

-You'll need to install these system dependencies before installing codex.
+You'll need to install these system dependencies before installing Codex.

-##### MacOS
+##### macOS

 ```sh
 brew install jpeg libffi libyaml libzip openssl python